satfra/DiFfRG_current/README.md

 The FEM methods included in DiFfRG are built upon the [deal.ii](https://www.dealii.org/) finite element library, which is highly parallelized and allows for great performance and flexibility.
 PDEs consisting of RG-time dependent equations, as well as stationary equations can be solved together during the flow, allowing for techniques like flowing fields in a very accessible way.

-Both explicit and implicit timestepping methods are available and allow thus for efficient RG-time integration in the symmetric and symmetry-broken regime.
+Both explicit and implicit time-stepping methods are available and allow thus for efficient RG-time integration in the symmetric and symmetry-broken regime.

 We also include a set of tools for the evaluation of integrals and discretization of momentum dependencies.